How to automate the user provisioning process to mitigate risk

 Those who are involved with user provisioning, it's important understand that this is an ongoing process, the request to get access policy violations, tracking and reporting and regulatory reporting.
 The Provisioning lifecycle is an ongoing, continuous process that occurs between, obviously, the users of the application and the IT department.
 But also, whoever else might be involved in the processes such as the business owners that request to review the process.
 You have your help desk that initiates the effort, the actual user that's going to be given access to the application, but also your security team that's going to validate to make sure that a person shouldn't have access to what they shouldn’t have.

-For self-service access management, iAccess™ helps you put structure around the process.
+For self-service access management, a policy-based automated solution helps you put structure around the process.
 It helps you move from a fragmented approach to centralised visibility and control.
 In some cases, from manual to an automated solution that provides a structure around the process.
 You identify controls in the business process, automated process.
 Whatever control violations you have, when you go through the provisioning process, it does a validation as part of the process.
-The value is that I want to catch the violations at the beginning of the process when giving access instead of finding out when afterwards.
+The value is that you want to catch the violations at the beginning of the process when giving access instead of finding out when afterwards.

-iAccess™ gives you the possibility to identify at the beginning and make the determination at this level if this is the access you want to allow.
+A solution like SafePaaS gives you the possibility to identify risk at the beginning of the process and make the determination if this is the access you want to allow.
 It’s user friendly, easy to use, removes a lot of the complexity of technology away from users that are reviewing the provisioning process, and helps both business and technical users.
 It actively measures and monitors risk associated with users and resources so you'll know where risks are coming from.

 A large auto manufacturer that had five different ERPs where they were managing not only user provisioning, but also segregation of duties requirements.
 Their challenge was with 5 different applications, 1000s of users initially became much more onerous task to provision users but also you want to monitor their policy impact when you get in that access.
 They deployed SafePaaS.
 They could eliminate 80% of manual steps resulting in over $50,000 in cost in audit and remediation costs, and that doesn't include the individuals involved in provisioning process.
 SafePaaS automated a very manual activity.
 We created access policies to ensure compliance goals again catching the violations at the front end of the provisioning process and not after a person has been given access.
 We lowered ERP, total cost of ownership, reducing the head count that had to manage the provisioning process given all the different systems that had.
 They've improved SoD and access controls testing time and the auditors have good access to all the information. iAccess™ tracks all the workflow approvals and can generate a report to validate who approved what.
 It also accelerates the ERP access approval time to identify the SoD violations at the very beginning of the provisioning process.